Mixed--frequency quantile regressions to forecast Value--at--Risk and Expected Shortfall: Monte Carlo simulation

 \section{Monte Carlo simulation}

-In this Section we explore some finite sample properties of the MF--Q--ARCH model through a Monte Carlo experiment.
-In what follows we consider $R=5000$ replicates of the data generating process (DGP):
+The finite sample properties of the sequential test and of the estimator of the MF--QR model\footnote{For simplicity, we have focused here on the case without the \virg{--X} component.} can be investigated by means of a Monte Carlo experiment.
+In what follows we consider $R=5000$ replications of the data generating process (DGP):

-where we assume a $\mathcal{N}(0,1)$ distribution for $z_{i,t}$ and setting relevant initial values for $r_{i,t}=0$.
+where we assume a $\mathcal{N}(0,1)$ distribution for $z_{i,t}$ and we set to zero the relevant initial values for $r_{i,t}$.
 Moreover, the stationary variable $MV_t$ entering the weighted sum $WS_{t-1}$ is assumed to be drawn from an autoregressive AR(1) process $MV_t = \varphi MV_{t-1} + e_t$, with $\varphi=0.7$ and the error term $e_t$ following a Skewed $t$-distribution \citep{Hansen:1994}, with degrees of freedom $df=7$ and skewing parameter $sp=-6$.
-The frequency of $MV_{t}$ is monthly and $K=24$, the values of the parameters (collected in a vector $\gamma$) are detailed in Tables \ref{tab:MC_0.01}--\ref{tab:MC_0.10}.
-For the simulation exercise we consider both $N=1250$, $N=2500$ and $N=5000$ daily observations.
-Finally, three different levels of $\tau$ are chosen: 0.01, 0.05, and 0.10.
+The frequency of $MV_{t}$ is monthly and $K=24$.
+The values of the parameters (collected in a vector $\Theta$) are detailed in the first column of the Tables \ref{tab:MC_0.01}--\ref{tab:MC_0.10}.
+For the simulation exercise we consider $N=1250$, $N=2500$ and $N=5000$ observations, to mimic realistic daily samples.
+Having fixed $K=24$ (that is, two years of monthly data), the number of daily observations should be large enough to allows for model estimation.
+In our case, we set this limit to 1250 daily observations.
+Finally, three different levels of the VaR coverage level $\tau$ are chosen: 0.01, 0.05, and 0.10.